enkidevs/curriculum/python/python-core/python-functions/calling-functions.md

     print(ans)
 ```

-To call this function, you must pass a parameter into it.
-You can pass a number directly or through a variable:
+To call this function, you must pass a value (i.e. an argument) into it, which will put that value into the `x` variable (i.e. parameter) inside the function.

+You can pass a number directly or as a variable:

 ```python
 # With a variable